MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

     - Large files obviously take longer to scan than small files.

-- For the preview version of the scanner:
+- For the current general availability version of the scanner:

     - Confirm that the service account that runs the scanner has only the rights documented in the [scanner prerequisites](#prerequisites-for-the-azure-information-protection-scanner) section, and then configure the [advanced client property](../rms-client/client-admin-guide-customizations.md#disable-the-low-integrity-level-for-the-scanner) to disable the low integrity level for the scanner.